50+ Best Ethical and Sustainable Clothing Brands

 price point: $$$$

-The Folklore is based in New York City, and they stocks high-end and emerging designer brands from Africa.
+manufacturing: Folklore is based in New York City, and they stock high-end and emerging designer brands from Africa.

-They use eco-friendly fabrics and support local artisans that hand make many of these pieces.
+sustainability: They use eco-friendly fabrics and support local artisans that hand-make many of these pieces.

 / shop folklore /